egberts/egberts.github.io-src/content/articles/openssl-variables.md

 private: False

-There are many ways to use a variables in a OpenSSL configuration file:
+There are many ways to use a variable in a OpenSSL configuration file:

 Direct Variable
 ===============
-Those are the easiest kind (in many languages too!)
+Those are the easiest kind (in many languages, too!)

 ```ini
 dir = /home/johndoe/ssl